“You must be shapeless, formless, like water. When you pour water in a cup, it becomes the cup.

 - Mulligan for AOE.
 This is almost universal across the classes.
 Having AOE can give you a big board swing and that’s invaluable against Shaman.
 Your general gameplan is to disrupt theirs and get ahead on card advantage.
 AOE accomplishes both these things, and having it at the ready in your opening hand gives you flexibility in when you choose to use it rather than being forced to use it suboptimally off the top of your deck because you’re so far behind already.

-- Prioritize Spell Damage givers. and Azure Drakeare Shaman's primary spell boosters.
-Get rid of them so that their Lightning Storms and Lightning Bolts don't decimate you.
-There's nothing worse than losing because he zapped you for 4 dmg not 3 with Lightning Bolt for lethal because you just couldn't be bothered to kill that pesky Spell totem.
+- Prioritize Spell Damage givers. wrath-of-air-totem and azure-drake are Shaman’s primary spell boosters.
+Get rid of them so that their Lightning Storms and Lightning Bolts don’t decimate you.
+There’s nothing worse than losing because he zapped you for 4 dmg not 3 with Lightning Bolt for lethal because you just couldn’t be bothered to kill that pesky Spell totem.

 - Don’t die to burst.
 Shaman has some incredibly scary burst that it can use to close out a game.
 I have this all listed in the next section on combos.
 Read up and stay out of reach!